Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Several environment-related taxes and duties are levied on the federal and cantonal level.

 On the federal level, a key instrument of the current environmental and climate policy is the carbon dioxide (CO2) tax.
-With the goal to achieve CO2 emission targets, the Federal Act on the Reduction of CO2 Emissions imposes a levy on fossil fuels, such as heating oil and natural gas, but not on motor fuels.
-Two-thirds of the revenues are redistributed to the public and one-third is invested in a building programme promoting energy-saving measures and in a technology fund.
+With the goal to achieve CO2 emission targets, the Federal Act on the Reduction of CO2 Emissions imposes a levy on fossil fuels, such as heating oil and natural gas.
 Further, the CO2 Act obliges distributors of fossil motor fuels and operators of fossil-thermal energy plants to CO2 compensation.

 CO2-intensive companies can be exempted from the CO2 tax if they voluntarily commit to reducing their emissions in return.
 In addition, in case of participation in emissions trading, companies are entitled to a refund of the CO2 tax.